ShadowKing007/portfolio/README.md

 ## About ℹ️

-This portfolio website is designed and developed by Ibrahim to highlight his expertise, projects, and achievements in web development.
-It provides an overview of Ibrahim's skills and experiences to potential employers, clients, and collaborators.
+This portfolio website is designed and developed by me to highlight my expertise, projects, and achievements in web development.
+It provides an overview of my skills and experiences to potential employers, clients, and collaborators.

 ## Features ✨